Gertrude W. Klein

 Gertrude Weil Klein (August 25, 1893 – July 24, 1986) was an American Labor Party and Socialist Party politician who served on the New York City Council from 1942 to 1945.
 She was one of the first women elected to that body.

 Biography

 Gertrude Weil was born in the Bronx on August 25, 1893.
 Her father, Joseph A. Weil, was a socialist who designed the arm-and-torch logo of the Social Democratic Party of America.
 Gertrude worked as a secretary to Abraham Shiplacoff of the Amalgamated Clothing Workers of America and eventually became the educational director for the ACWA.
 She married fellow Socialist Joseph A. Klein.
+She was Jewish.